openzipkin-attic/sleuth-webmvc-example/README.md

 Web requests are served by [Spring MVC](https://spring.io/guides/gs/rest-service/) controllers, and tracing is automatically performed for you by [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/).

-This example intentionally avoids advanced topics like async and load balancing, eventhough Spring Cloud Sleuth supports that, too.
+This example intentionally avoids advanced topics like async and load balancing, even though Spring Cloud Sleuth supports that, too.
 Once you get familiar with things, you can play with more interesting [Spring Cloud](http://projects.spring.io/spring-cloud/) components.

 # Running the example
 This example has two services: frontend and backend.
-They both report trace data to zipkin.
+They both report trace data to Zipkin.
 To setup the demo, you need to start Frontend, Backend and Zipkin.

 Once the services are started, open http://localhost:8081/
 * This will call the backend (http://localhost:9000/api) and show the result, which defaults to a formatted date.

 Next, you can view traces that went through the backend via http://localhost:9411/?serviceName=backend
-* This is a locally run zipkin service which keeps traces in memory
+* This is a locally run Zipkin service which keeps traces in memory

 ## Starting the Services
 In a separate tab or window, start each of [sleuth.webmvc.Frontend](/src/main/java/sleuth/webmvc/Frontend.java) and [sleuth.webmvc.Backend](/src/main/java/sleuth/webmvc/Backend.java):